Susan G. Komen for the Cure: Global activities

 In 2006, Komen joined the US-Middle East Partnership for Breast Cancer Awareness and Research, a Middle East Partnership Initiative program.
-Komen has programs in Egypt, Israel, United Arab Emirates, Jordan, and Saudi Arabia.
+Komen has programs in Egypt, Israel, the United Arab Emirates, Jordan, and Saudi Arabia.

 In 2010, Komen was active in over 50 countries, with its largest affiliates in Italy and Germany.

 On October 28, 2010, Jerusalem held its first Susan G. Komen Race for the Cure, with over 5,000 Christian, Muslim, and Jewish participants.
-Before the race, the Old City's walls were illuminated pink by Komen's founder Nancy Brinker, Jerusalem Mayor Nir Barkat, and the Prime Minister of Israel's wife Sara Netanyahu.
+Before the race, the Old City's walls were illuminated pink by Komen's founder, Nancy Brinker, Jerusalem Mayor Nir Barkat, and the Prime Minister of Israel's wife Sara Netanyahu.